openego/egon-website/pages/tools+data.md

   <section class="tools-data__header row row__wrap">
     <div class="columns">
       <p class="tools-data__subheading">
-        In the context of <a href="https://openegoproject.wordpress.com">open_eGo</a>, several models and applications have been developed resulting in a toolchain.
+        Several models and applications have been developed in context of the previous <a href="https://openegoproject.wordpress.com">open_eGo</a> project, resulting in a toolchain.
 These data and tools provide the basis for eGo<sup>n</sup>.
 The data and data models were created and processed in different modules named <i>data processing</i> and <i>ding0</i>.
-Additional external open source tools such as <i>osmTGmod</i> were applied.
+Additional external open-source tools such as <i>osmTGmod</i> were applied.
 Two modular planning tools (<i>eTraGo</i> and <i>eDisGo</i>) focusing on different grid levels were developed.
 They are combined in the inter-grid-level planning tool eGo to investigate viable grid expansion scenarios.
-All data sets are open data and made available on the open energy database (oedb) as part of the open energy platform - <a href="https://openenergy-platform.org/">OEP</a>.
+All data sets are open data and available in the open energy database (oedb) as part of the open energy platform &mdash; <a href="https://openenergy-platform.org/">OEP</a>.
 The grid planning tools access the oedb to retrieve and store data.
 The codes of the developed tools are open source and available on <a href="https://github.com/openego">GitHub</a>.
       </p>
     </div>
     <div class="columns tools-data__img">